unsortedhashsets/VUT-IZV/README.md

 # VUT-IZV
-Zpracování a vizualizace dat v prostředí Python
+Data processing and visualization in Python